OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ## Object model overview

-To write a script, you need to understand how the Office Script APIs fit together.
+To write a script, you need to understand how the Office Scripts APIs fit together.
 The components of a workbook have specific relations to one another.
 In many ways, these relations match those of the Excel UI.

 - A **Workbook** contains one or more **Worksheets**.
 - A **Worksheet** gives access to cells through **Range** objects.